The Magic of Sedona with the Power of Plants

 Lift your spirit in the purifying and rejuvenating practice of Hatha yoga, with the splendor of Sedona as your backdrop.

-Four days and five nights of distillation training and wellness activities in curated small-group setting.
+Four days and four nights of distillation training and wellness activities in curated small-group setting.

 - A four-day workshop on native plants of the Southwest and their energetic and therapeutic properties with Clare and Max Licher, gifted artisan distillers.